The Difference Between Medicated and Unmedicated Chick Starter

 How Long Do Chicks Need Medicated Feed?

-Medicated vs. Non-medicated Chick Starter: Which Should I Choose?
+Medicated vs. Non-Medicated Chick Starter: Which Should I Choose?

 The type of feed you need typically depends on your circumstances.
 On one hand, a general rule of thumb is that vaccinated chicks can receive unmedicated feed, while unvaccinated chicks may benefit from Amprolium feed.
 Meanwhile, there are a few downsides to keep in mind when you consider using a medicated chick starter.